STRINGTOWN CELLARS & LAVENDER FARM

 What To Do in the Area:

 Mount Rainier.
 The farm is on the way to Mt.
-Rainier, about 30 minutes from the National Park's Paradise Gate (State Hiway 7).
+Rainier, about 30 minutes from the National Park's Paradise Gate (State Hiway 7 to 706).

 Mount Rainier Scenic Railroad.
 On the way to Mt.
 Rainier's Paradise Gate, you can take a 40-minute stream train ride from Elbe to Mineral.

 Northwest Trek.
-About 4 miles north from us (on State Hiway 161) is Northwest Trek, with its tram ride to view the animals and a new zip line.
+About 4 miles north from us (on State Hiway 161) is Northwest Trek, with its tram ride to view the animals and a new play area for children.